ceel/webpack-concat-plugin/README.md

 * npm packages
 * [glob](https://github.com/sindresorhus/globby)

+#### context [string]
+base directory, an absolute path, for resolving files to concatenate.
+If not defined, context from webpack config is used.

 #### injectType ["prepend"|"append"|"none"] default: "prepend"
 how to auto inject to html-webpack-plugin(only if html-webpack-plugin set inject option not to be false)